Kitura/Kitura/README.md

  Please note that the complete instructions for building and installing this library are found [here](https://github.com/apple/swift-corelibs-libdispatch/blob/master/INSTALL).
 Though, all you need to do is just this: `cd swift-corelibs-libdispatch && git submodule init && git submodule update && sh ./autogen.sh && ./configure --with-swift-toolchain=<path-to-swift>/usr --prefix=<path-to-swift>/usr && make && make install`

-5. Compile and install PCRE2:

- Download the [pcre2](http://ftp.exim.org/pub/pcre/pcre2-10.20.tar.gz) source code.
-Unpack the tar.
-Run `./configure && make && sudo make install`.
-This will place the necessary headers and libraries into /usr/local/include and /user/local/libs.

-6. Build Kitura and KituraSample
+5. Build Kitura and KituraSample

   `swift build -Xcc -fblocks`

-7. Run the sample program:
+6. Run the sample program:

  `<path_to_kitura_repo>./.build/debug/KituraSample`.
 You should see a message that says "Listening on port 8090".